Note: Some of this repeats general information from the review of Life of Fred books for the elementary grades.

 Comments on other Life of Fred Courses for Grades 5 through 12

-Three pre-algebra courses—Pre-Algebra 0 with Physics, Pre-Algebra 1 with Biology and Pre-Algebra 2 with Economics—treat physics, biology and economics just as they treat math, jumping from topic to topic with unusual connections to the storyline about Fred.
+Three pre-algebra courses—Pre-Algebra 0 with Physics, Pre-Algebra 1 with Biology, and Pre-Algebra 2 with Economics—treat physics, biology and economics just as they treat math, jumping from topic to topic with unusual connections to the storyline about Fred.
 Pre-algebra is covered in a scattered fashion along with a few more advanced concepts such as functions, calculating the molecular weight of sucrose, and balancing chemical equations.
 The Biology text touches on topics such as seed germination, life cycles, teeth brushing, photosynthesis, eyes and vision, the circulatory system, breathing, bones and calcium, dermis and epidermis, chromosomes, DNA, genes, and alleles.
 In Economics, Dr. Schmidt teaches basic concepts along with occasional comments reflecting a conservative philosophy.
 He discusses the need for sufficient capital when starting a business, the value of tools in increasing production, the law of comparative advantage, demand curves, and other topics of basic economics.

-Beginning Algebra allows, but does not require, the use of a basic calculator.
-For Advanced Algebra through Statistics, students will need a scientific calculator but not a graphing calculator.
+Beginning and Advanced Algebra follow these texts, serving as first- and second-year algebra courses.
+They cover traditional content at a relatively high level.
+Beginning Algebra allows but does not require the use of a basic calculator.
+For Advanced Algebra through Trigonometry, students will need a scientific calculator but not a graphing calculator.

 Summary

 Dr. Schmidt does a marvelous job of helping students see the real value and applications of math.
-Throughout the series, Dr. Schmidt tries to teach for conceptual understanding rather than memorization of formulas and strategies.
+Throughout the series, Dr. Schmidt tries to teach conceptual understanding rather than memorization of formulas and strategies.
 The practical application of a math concept might be seen before students learn how to solve the problem.
 Students are likely to begin thinking about math more like solving puzzles or critical thinking exercises than lists of problems to solve.
 The story of Fred is an important part of this approach.
-The story does take up significant space within in each text.
+The story does take up significant space within each text.
 And while it sometimes meanders into entertainment unrelated to the math topic at hand, most of the time it stimulates students to consider how math might be used to deal with real life situations.

 Sample pages are available at the publisher's website, so you can check out this unusual math series to see if it's right for your students.